integration

 Go live — your number forwards to Anna

 Your practice number is forwarded to Anna's dedicated line.
-From day one, Anna answers every inbound call, collects intake, writes appointments into Dentrix, and sends patient confirmation SMS.
+From day one, Anna answers every inbound call, collects intake, books appointments to your calendar, and sends patient confirmation SMS while texting your front desk the details to enter into Dentrix.
 Your practice manager accesses the VantaWeb dashboard for call summaries and escalation alerts.
-Typical go-live is 7-10 business days from signed BAA for HIPAA practices (non-HIPAA practices go live in 5-7 days).
+Non-HIPAA businesses typically go live in 5-7 business days; HIPAA-covered practices should wait for VantaWeb's HIPAA tier launch.

 FAQ